Feruzteame/github-fetch/development.stra.md

 - This branch is merged to `master` branch after completion.
 - style html file
 - style class create in js file

+## 5.ReadMe

+- This user story is developed on branch `readme`.
+- This branch is merged to `master` branch after completion.
+- describe the project
+- take screenshot

+## 6.finaltouch

+- This user story is developed on branch `readme`.
+- This branch is merged to `master` branch after completion.
+- check and fix bugs